AlfaazPlus/QuranApp/README.md

 See all the features [here](/FEATURES.md).

+If you have any questions or you are a new user to the QuranApp please take a look on the app [WiKi](https://github.com/AlfaazPlus/QuranApp/wiki).

 ## Credits

 Data sources for the development of this app include [QuranEnc](https://quranenc.com/en/home), [Tanzil](https://tanzil.net/), [quran.com](https://quran.com/) API and other online verified Quran projects.
 The KFQPC fonts are taken from [this repository](https://github.com/mustafa0x/qpc-fonts) which actually belong to [King Fahd Quran Complex](https://qurancomplex.gov.sa/).
 Quran recitation audios come from [everyayah.com](https://everyayah.com/) and [quran.com](https://quran.com/).